A correct product prioritisation is fundamental to support specific business milestones.

 "How do you decide what to build next?"

 I get asked this question a lot.
-Customers and prospects, founders I mentor, potential investors, and newly formed product teams – they all care about how a product is going to evolve.
+Customers and prospects, other founders, investors, and newly formed product teams I have the opportunity to connect with – they all care about how a product is going to evolve.

 Prioritisation is hard.
 Specifically at a startup where you have multiple "sources of truth" to juggle.
 Founders' intuitions, feedback from customers, requests from prospects, product usage data, and bottom up engineers' ideas; on top of that, you have limited time and resources to execute well.